 ICELANDEVERY DAY feels like Christmas in Iceland.
 Even in summer it is chilly, and the trees look like Christmas trees.
 It is close to the North Pole, not Arctic per se, but definitely subarctic. Þhorláksmessa, held two days before Christmas in honor of Iceland's native saint, kicks off the Yuletide festivities.
 Many Icelanders decorate their Christmas trees on this date, and eat a dish which is centred on rotten shark.
 Nasty.

-It is believed that there exist 12 "hidden folk" or elves who play mischief before Christmas, and they all have their own day.
-On December 17 you better hide your bowls, because Askaleikir is around.
+It is believed that there exist 12 "Yule lads" who play mischief before Christmas, the sons of two trolls, Grýla and Leppalúði.
+Each lad his own day.
+On December 17 you better hide your bowls, because Askaleikir ("Bowl Licker") is around.

 IRELANDBoxing Day (December 26) is known as St Stephen's Day or Lá an Dreolin.

 JAPANJAPAN IS NOT a Christian country by any means, but Japanese have adopted Christmas with a particular gusto, and made it their own.
 The LED light displays (Illuminations) erected in Tokyo and other cities make the decorations in many Christian countries, such as Australia, drab in comparison.
 Curiously, Christmas in Japan is a time for couples, not for children.
 Huge queues form outside Kentucky Fried Chicken outlets on Christmas Eve, where roast chicken is served, along with wine and cake.
 New Year's Day is the most important day of the year in Japan, and both functions and feels like Christmas, in my opinion.
-On December 31 the houses are cleaned from top to bottom, and then the people of the house will dress themselves in their finest clothes.
-They usually eat osechi ryouri, trays of dishes including black soybeans, herring roe, candied chestnuts, and simmered shrimp.
+On December 31 homes are cleaned from top to bottom, and families will put on their finest clothes.
+After a visit to the temple they usually eat osechi ryouri, trays of dishes including black soybeans, herring roe, candied chestnuts, and simmered shrimp.
 It is not my cup of tea, but it is supposed to bring good luck.
 More appetising are the mochi rice cakes, which can be stuffed with any number of fillings.
 I like ice cream mochi the best, although it is not particularly old school.

 KAZAKHSTANAN INTRIGUING blend of Soviet and Turkic influences, Kazakhstan is populated by people who look Chinese, but sound Russian.
 Despite being Muslim, Kazakhs have maintained the Soviet tradition of New Year.